 Security and data access

-The encryption key is stored on the computer in a key-value pair binary datastore and is only readable by the Code42 service.
+The encryption key is stored on the endpoint in a fashion that is only readable by the Code42 app.
 The encryption key is automatically removed when the user or computer is deauthorized via the Code42 console.

-The Code42 service then transmits the encrypted blocks over an encrypted TLS channel to the storage service in the Code42 cloud.
-When the encrypted blocks arrive in storage, Code42 appends them to the archive in the opaque encrypted form in which they were transmitted.
+The Code42 app then transmits the encrypted blocks over an encrypted TLS channel to the storage service in the Code42 cloud.
+When the encrypted blocks arrive in storage in the Code42 cloud, the blocks are appended to the archive in the opaque encrypted form in which they were transmitted.

 Once the files are in the Code42 cloud, access to encrypted files is only available through authenticated sessions with the storage service.
-Non-administrative users are only authorized to access their own archives and only through an authenticated Code42 application protocol session with the storage service.
+Non-administrative users are only authorized to access their own archives and only through an authenticated Code42 application connection with storage services.

-The Code42 app (also known as the "agent") executes as a service on the endpoint device.
-It consumes platform or operating system APIs to observe file events.
-These file events are monitored by both the file preservation and file metadata collection processes.
-The file events are collected on the agent and sent in batches either as encrypted file preservation blocks or events and securely transmitted to the Code42 cloud.
+The Code42 app (also known as the "agent") executes as a service on the endpoint.
+It consumes platform or operating system APIs to observe system activity and collect security data.
+Data collected by the agent is transmitted to the Code42 cloud.
 There are no kernel or system drivers, browser extensions, or special group policies to deploy.